The Beagle Pit is a mix between the Beagle and the Pit Bull.

 Lastly, be warned that this dog has a tendency to get aggressive which is why you should not ever force it to socialize with others.

 The Beagle Pit will have the character and personality traits of both his parents.

 Most likely he will be friendly, loving, playful, and protective of the family.

 He will be a high energy dog with a lot of stamina.

 Both the Pit Bull and the Beagle are intelligent and highly trainable breeds, though they can be a little stubborn, with a streak of independence.

 The breed may suffer from separation anxiety, which may cause him to bark and chew on furniture.

 It is important to socialize them at an early age with strangers and children.

-As both parent dogs have prey drive, keep your Beagle Pit on leash when walking him or playing with him in public.
+As both parent dogs have prey drive, keep your Beagle Pit on a leash when walking him or playing with him in public.
 Make sure that you are always the leader of the pack as well.